The Leading Commercial Tools

 Coverity, and not quite as expensive.
 Especially good at finding array bound violations.

-A capability for user-defined checks is available, but no rules checkers for the P10 rules.
+A capability for user-defined checks is available, including checkers for the

 Originally marketed by a French company co-founded by students of